Changes to the land title system

 It is not necessary for representative subscribers to stamp a CT as “cancelled” or mark it in any way if returning it to their client after 11 October 2021.
 Likewise, previous advice was to keep the CAC secure.
 From 11 October 2021 the concept of the CAC is redundant and is no longer required to be kept securely.

-Mortgagee consent will still need to be obtained for the registration of certain dealings (refer to the Registrar General’s Guidelines).
+Consents will still need to be obtained for the registration of certain dealings (refer to the Registrar General’s Guidelines).
+A helpful guide has been prepared listing the electronic dealings which require written consents, along with a suggested consent template which can be used by banks, lessees, or chargees.
 Previous reliance on CoRD holder consent or production of title does not substitute for express consent from the mortgagee to be bound by the terms of the dealing (as opposed to consenting for the title to be used for registration).

 For example, when acting for parties to a lease of mortgaged property, if the mortgagee is to be bound by the terms of the lease, the Subscriber acting for the landlord will need to request an express consent from the mortgagee in writing and upload that onto the electronic workspace for lodgment with the land registry.